Twitter Linkedin Youtube Campus Rubió

 • Spain’s equity-based model delivers care across all income levels

-• Ranked in the top tier of OECD countries for efficiency and clinical performance
+• Ranked in the top tier of OECD countries for efficiency and clinical performance.
+According to the United Nations, Spain ranks 13th on the essential health services coverage index, with a score of 83 out of 100.

 • Strong emphasis on preventative care and public health programs